jhlagado/firth/README.md

 body_address = word_address + 2 + 1 + name_length
 ```

 The body can contain conventional Z80 machine code but the thing that makes Forth much more powerful is its ability to compose Forth words out of other Forth words.
-We'll return to the structure of a word's body shortly.

 [Back to contents](#contents)